Juan Antonio Coloma Correa: Political career

-During his university years, Coloma served as Vice-President (1975) and later President (1977) of the Student Federation of the Pontifical Catholic University of Chile (FEUC), appointed by the military government.
+During his university years, Coloma served as vice-president (1975) and later President (1977) of the Student Federation of the Pontifical Catholic University of Chile (FEUC), appointed by the military government.

 That same year he participated in the symbolic Acto de Chacarillas organised by the National Youth Front (FJUN), of which he later became president (1980–1981).
 He was part of the founding group of the Independent Democratic Union and a member of the Council of State that contributed to the drafting of the 1980 Constitution.

 Elected to the Chamber of Deputies in the 1989 elections, he represented the 31st District (Melipilla, Talagante, Peñaflor and neighbouring communes) until 2002.
 During his tenure he served as Second Vice-President of the Chamber (1990–1992) and took part in committees on Government, Legislation and Regional Development.

 In 2001 Coloma was elected senator for the Maule Region (10th Circunscription), being re-elected in 2009.
 In the upper house he chaired the Standing Committees on Foreign Affairs, Agriculture, and Public Works, and participated in the Bicameral Committee on Budgets.
-As party president (2008–2012), he oversaw the UDI’s consolidation within the Alianza coalition and supported the presidential campaign of Joaquín Lavín.
+As party president (2008–2012), he oversaw the UDI's consolidation within the Alianza coalition and supported the presidential campaign of Joaquín Lavín.

 Re-elected in 2017 for the newly created 9th Circunscription, he continued to serve in the Senate, chairing the Committees on Finance (2022–2023) and later on Future, Science and Innovation from 2024 onwards.
 Throughout his career, Coloma has been regarded as one of the principal conservative leaders of the Chilean right.

+On 26 May 2026, he was appointed by President José Antonio Kast as Ambassador of Chile to Spain.